The YHM Turbo T2 began shipping in early 2020 as the replacement for the original Turbo that was released in 2017.

 “Thinly jacketed and frangible ammunition can cause jacket separation resulting in damage to the suppressor.
 Damage resulting from the use of ammunition where jacket separation was present will not be covered under warranty.”
 It goes on to say that: “Damage caused by the use of subsonic or frangible ammunition will not be covered under warranty.”

-The YHM Turbo T2 is an affordable, durable and quiet dedicated suppressor for 5.56 NATO from a reputable manufacturer, Yankee Hill Machine.
+The YHM Turbo T2 is an affordable, durable and impressive dedicated suppressor for 5.56 NATO from a reputable manufacturer, Yankee Hill Machine.
 The Turbo T2 also has a relatively short overall length, particularly if you purchase the Kurz kit (just under 5.75″).
 Another awesome feature is that it uses a 1-3/8″x24 threaded rear mount making it compatible with a variety of mounting systems from other manufacturers including the SilencerCo ASR and Dead Air Key-Mo.

 Gen 1 YHM Turbo (below left) vs Gen 2 YHM Turbo T2 with Kurz Kit (below right)